 Before reading further about the presence of Frisian mercenaries in Britannia, we need to elaborate a bit on military vocabulary.

 You will notice that often is referred to so-called cunei units.
-A cuneus was an auxiliary, small cavalry force of varying strength, named after the cunei-shape or ‘wedge-shaped’ offensive formation the force adopted in battle.
+A cuneus was an auxiliary, small infantry or cavalry force of varying strength, named after the cunei-shape or ‘wedge-shaped’ offensive formation the force adopted in battle.
 The cunei forces were mainly restricted to non-allied tribesmen who offered their services as mercenaries.
 Again, parallels to today’s Gurkha’s and the French Foreign Legion as they are deployed at the front of battle too.
 The rough boys whose casualties are not been noticed by the public too much.
 You do not mess with them and, indeed, you better run.
-In a late-third-century ode to Emperor Maximian, it was worth mentioning that enslaved Frisians and Chamavi (a tribe living east of the Frisii) worked the land for the Romans.
+In a late-third-century ode to Emperor Maximian, it was worth mentioning that enslaved Frisians and Chamavi, a tribe living east of the Frisii, worked the land for the Romans.
 Testifying their former tough reputation to be subdued.

 1. Fort Derventio Carvetiorum at Papcastle